 My normal go-to snow shoes are the Sorel Joan of Arctic wedge boots, which I absolutely LOVE, but I didn’t think a wedge boot would be appropriate for the activities we had planned.
 I tried a ton of other Sorel options but all of them were too big and heavy for my liking.

 I eventually settled on two pairs of Sperry Saltwater boots.
 They aren’t my absolute favorite visually, but they performed well and I recommend them!

 Accessories for a snowy trip are, unlike other trips, not for vanity purposes but instead are extremely important for survival!
 Don’t forget to pack these:

 SCARVES — an absolute necessity!
 My favorite is & Other Stories’ oversized wool scarf, available each year in a handful of the most beautiful colors.
 Click here to see all of the different color options.

 HATS — if your head is warm, the rest of you is warm!
 They also happen to spice up an otherwise boring outfit and make for a good photo prop, so the more the merrier.

 GLOVES — one day I somehow forgot my gloves at the hotel and have never been more miserable in my life, so I would recommend bringing at least two pairs and always double checking that you have them before heading out.

 NECK WARMER — good for adventure activities instead of a scarf which can unravel and need adjusting.
-This one is inexpensive.
+Click here for a good inexpensive option.